llm-inferno/controller/README.md

 ### To Deploy on the cluster

 **Build and push your image to the location specified by `IMG`:**

-Since some repositories are on private github, a vendor directory needs to be created using `go mod vendor`.

 ```sh
 make docker-build docker-push IMG=<some-registry>/controller:tag